-Please see the staff code of conduct regarding use of personal devices in school.
-Staff may not use personal devices to take images of School based activities that include pupils.
+Please see the staff code of conduct regarding use of personal devices in the School.
+Staff may not use personal devices to take images of school-based activities that include children.

 SEND Children

 Staff must understand that children with SEND can face additional safeguarding challenges and risks and that additional barriers can exist when recognising abuse and neglect in this group of children.
 These can include: